Steiner Ranch, Texas

 Steiner Ranch is a planned community and census-designated place (CDP) in Travis County, Texas, United States.
-It was first listed as a CDP prior to the 2020 census.
+It was first listed as a CDP in the 2020 census.

 It is in the west-central part of the county, occupying 4600 acre on a ridge running within a large bend on the north side of the Colorado River between Lake Travis and Lake Austin.
 The community is surrounded by the city limits of Austin, the state capital, and is 18 mi by road northwest of downtown.

 Real estate developer Al Hughes initially purchased the land for development in the late 1980s from the Steiner family.
 The neighborhood grew throughout the 1990s and, as of 2017, had a population of around 15,000.
 It currently contains three elementary schools, one middle school and a variety of community parks, recreation centers and trails.

 Demographics

+Steiner Ranch first appeared as a census-designated place in the 2020 U.S. census.

+2020 Census

 Steiner Ranch's total population, as of 2021, is 17,780, with 8,748 males and 9,032 females.
 The median age is 40.7.
 The total number of households in 5,867 with an average of 3 people per household.
 Families account for 4,334 of those households, and non-families, 1,533.
 Of those households, 3,148 have children.
 1,626 Steiner residents are self-employed, while 5,650 work for private companies.
 Governmental workers number 877 and those working for non-profit companies, 432.